Date of Report Commencement: 1 August 2020

 I could go on, but I feel the point has been made.
 The only way sarin products could be found at the alleged impact sites is if the impact sites were caused by sarin munitions.
 That isn’t the case nor indeed the claim being made by anyone in this instance.
 Remember, these samples are from the alleged 25th March chlorine attack.
 So how else did the samples all contain sarin?
 Cross-contamination.

 When the OPCW laboratories would report back that DIMP and IPMPA were discovered on samples presented as being from the 25/3/17 alleged chlorine attack, an explanatory scenario would need to be created.
 The Phillips lead FFM would opt to suggest the contamination of samples from 150m away was the result of decontamination at the hospital.
 This is further evidence that fraudulence and outside interference had engulfed the Director General of the OPCW’s office and ultimately that of the Chief of Cabinet.
-Phillips was a useful idiot and vehemently anti-Syrian and therefore a willing dupe.
-But he couldn’t have carried out this level criminality on his own.
+Phillips was a useful idiot and is vehemently anti-Syrian and therefore only too willing to be a willing dupe.
+But he couldn’t have carried out this level of criminality on his own.
 Not without approval from the Chief of Cabinet, Sébastien Braha, who would certainly have known that the Lataminah incidents were staged.
 My source has long insisted the tampering of samples and supplying of sarin, at Lataminah, was the work of British Intelligence low level operatives and the name Hamish de-Bretton Gordon came up time and time again.
-On this Hamish would have worked closely with the late James le Mesurier, leader and founder of the White Helmets, a British Intelligence construct who operate under the guise of a humanitarian organisation in Jihadist ruled areas of Syria.
-The White Helmets are a humanitarian organisation in name only.
-Their main purpose are as agent provocateurs who carry out the bidding of western intelligence agencies.
+On this Hamish would have worked closely with the late James le Mesurier, leader and founder of the White Helmets.

 The members involved in the sample collection process were also interviewed, and they provided photographs and videos from the location of the alleged incidents, including those related to the sampling process itself.OPCW-FFM Report, S/1636/2018, page 12, 5.35